 To keep tiles from sliding, wood shims or plastic spacers should be used to maintain uniform head and bed joints.
-A 1/4" grout joint is recommended.
+A 1/8" grout joint is recommended.

-Step 14 - Cutting Classic Series Tiles
+Step 14 - Cutting WoodStone Series Tiles

-Classic Series Tiles are easily cut as desired.
+Woodstone Series Tile are easily cut to your desired size.
 Cutting can be done by using either a hand-held disc grinder with diamond blade or wet saw with diamond blade.
 Always wear OSHA approved safety glasses and dust masks during the cutting process.
 Wet saws and dust collector kits can also be used to keep dust to a minimum around job sites.
 Check for additional OSHA requirements in your area.